TheXorog/BeatRecorder/README.md

 1. Install all the previously mentioned dependencies.
 2. Download and unzip this application.
 3. Run it once, it'll ask you to input your settings.
 Do so.
+    - If running on linux, you do not have access to the GUI.
+    - You can find documentation on the config file here: [BeatRecorder Config Documentation](./CONFIG.md)
 4. Profit

 ## BeatRecorder not connecting?